AxeMarDev/shift_vulcans/README.md

 # Next Steps #

 * Axell
+  * Sprint 1
     * Create mobile view and add task to employees
+  * Sprint 2
+    * deploy on aws possibly using CD/CI
 * Austin
   * work on mobile view Clock in and out function